 The new Elementary II course (ages 9-12) enables the adult learner to earn an AMS credential to teach children between the ages of 9-12.
 The adult learner attends the 8 week Elementary II course during the summer, followed by a practicum in an elementary (ages 9-12) classroom.
 The Elementary II course provides the use of selected materials of Elementary I (ages 6-9) which form the foundation for the Montessori upper elementary program and a complete Elementary II course of study.

-The course will cover content area and presentations for math, geometry, history, economic geography, language, biology, chemistry/environmental studies, and curriculum development and design.
+The course will cover content area and presentations for math, geometry, history, economic geography, language, biology, chemistry/environmental studies, classroom leadership, and curriculum development and design.
 Techniques will include use of the material, follow-up exercises, ideas for supplemental teacher-made materials, and use of charts and time lines.
 Notes on the presentations will be given to the workshop participants.
 Also, teacher manuals for the lower elementary (6-9 program) and for the upper elementary (9-12 program) on the use of Montessori materials taught in this course are given to the adult learners.

 MACTE and AMS have approved this new credential.

 “This Course is an Applicant Course for Accreditation with the Montessori Accreditation Council for Teacher Education”

 “Applicant for Accreditation status in no way determines the outcome of the accreditation decision by MACTE.”

 Early Childhood Overview – June 11-June 15, 2018